CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/pick-and-pack.md

     ![Pick and Pack](./media/pick-and-pack/pick-and-pack.png)

-Extra field in Pick and Pack query option has been removed.
+the additional field in Pick and Pack query option has been removed.

-It is possible to use this functionality by creating a specific SQL query in Custom Query Manager > Pick and Pack option:
+You can access this functionality by creating a custom SQL query in the Custom Query Manager under the Pick and Pack option.

     ![Pick and Pack](./media/pick-and-pack/pick-and-pack-01.png)

-In this example it is Customer List For Date Pick List:
+This example shows the Customer List for the Date Pick List:

     ![Pick and Pack](./media/pick-and-pack/date-pick-list.png)

-In this example four fields are available and by default two of them are set up:
+In this example, four fields are available, with two of them configured by default.

     ![Fields](./media/pick-and-pack/fields.png)

+---
+The Pick and Pack feature has evolved to provide greater control over the picking and packing process.
+The updates in version 2.10.22.1 offer more flexibility, allowing users to streamline their workflows, customize data entry sequences, and enhance the scanning process.
+By leveraging the new configurations and SQL query options, users can tailor the system to their specific needs, improving efficiency and reducing manual errors.
+Whether you're transitioning from an older version or implementing these features for the first time, the Pick and Pack updates are designed to optimize your warehouse operations.